How to Stay Safe in Cape Town: 13 Tips

 Uber is safe to use in Cape Town.
 I have taken countless Ubers alone in the wee hours of the morning and I’ve never had any problems.
 In fact, Uber is the best way to get around in Cape Town.

 Bolt can be cheaper during the day, so it’s fine for short journeys around the city.
-I’ve used it plenty of times without issue, but I do not recommend using ti at night.
+I’ve used it plenty of times during the day without issue, but I do not recommend using it at night.
 I believe that they don’t have as strict safety standards as Uber and I’ve seen a few reports of assault floating around social media.
-This isn’t my personal experience, but Uber definitely have better vetting processes for driving, so stick to the OG ride hailing app at night.

 3) Don’t Walk Alone at Night